-Our remuneration disclosure for the year ended 31 December 2023 abrdn plc operated a company-wide remuneration policy (the "Policy") during 2023 which was approved by the Group Remuneration Committee.
+Our remuneration disclosure for the year ended 31 December 2024

+Aberdeen Group plc operated a company-wide remuneration policy (the "Policy") during 2024 which was approved by the Group Remuneration Committee.
 The sections on this page set out a summary of the Policy and describe our overarching principles and practice for remuneration.

-All disclosures on this page meet the reporting requirements for all of abrdn's regulated entities as well as our reporting requirements under Article 5 of the EU Sustainable Finance Disclosures Regulation (SFDR)1 under Section 2.6 of this document.
-The disclosures include the Directors' Remuneration Policy, as set out in the 2022 Annual Report and Accounts and approved by shareholders at the AGM on 10 May 2023.
+All disclosures on this page meet the reporting requirements for all of Aberdeen's regulated entities as well as our reporting requirements under Article 5 of the EU Sustainable Finance Disclosures Regulation (SFDR)1 under Section 2.6 of this document.
+The disclosures include the Directors' Remuneration Policy, as set out in the Annual report and accounts 2022 and approved by shareholders at the AGM on 10 May 2023.